dfrappart/dfrappart.github.io/_posts/2022-09-23-State_of_Identity_In_AKS.markdown

 subjects:
 - apiGroup: rbac.authorization.k8s.io
   kind: Group
-  name: 546e2d3b-450e-4049-8f9c-423e1da3444c
+  name: 00000000-0000-0000-0000-000000000000

 ```

-In the subject section, the name of the group is actually the object id of the group that is assigned
+If we look in the subjects section, we can find a kind set to `group` with a name defined as an object id, corresponding to the object id of the group that was specified in the aad profile.

-Now, let's see how we can manage access to users.
+Ok the admin access seems pretty clear, let's see the way we manage access for users.

 ### 2.2.
-Azure Active Directory Integration
+Authorization with RBAC

+#### 2.2.1.
+RBAC for non admin user

+First let's step back a little.
+In the previous section, we were able to demonstrate that, throuh AAD managed integration, admins can gain authenticate and gain access to the cluster by being membeers of a group assigned as admin to the cluster.
+But we did not look at the whole picture.
+First, the AKS cluster is an objet living in Azure, so before doing anything, access to the control plane require access to its representation in Azure.
+That means we need to be able to login to the Azure portal and through Azure RBAC have the minimum access required to the Azure object.
+For that we have specific RBAC roles